In 2022, tuition for full-time students at Cleveland Institute of Music was $40,000 a year.

 In addition to tuition, room and board, books, transportation and fees are also costs it consider when planning for college.
 Let's take a look at what impacts these costs, and what to expect at Cleveland Institute of Music.

-Room and board at Cleveland Institute of Music is $13,300 a year.
-This number covers the cost of living in dorms or other on-campus housing, and a dining plan that enables you to eat in the Cleveland Institute of Music's on-campus cafeterias and dining halls.
-Students who do not live on-campus but would like to be able to eat in the campus dining can opt-in for a meal plan.
+Room and board at Cleveland Institute of Music costs $13,300 a year.
+This covers the cost of living in dorms or other on-campus housing, and a meal plan that allows you to eat all or some of your meals the Cleveland Institute of Music's on-campus cafeterias and dining halls.
+Students who live off campus but still want to use the dining facilities can pay for a meal plan.
 The cost of board-only is $10,300.

-Keep in mind, there could also be additional fees associated with participating in special activities, like Greek Life, or playing on an intramural sports team.
-Most colleges have ways for students with financial need to find ways to lower or eliminate these costs.
+Keep in mind, there could also be other costs associated with participating in certain activities, like Greek Life, or playing on an intramural sports team.
+Many schools have resources so that those who may struggle to participate because of cost can find ways to lower or eliminate these costs.

-The total cost of transportation in college depends on a few key factors.
+The cost of transportation in college depends on a few key factors.
 Will you take a subway, car or an airplane to get to school?
-Is on-campus parking free, or will you need to budget for parking?
+Will you need to pay to park on-campus?
 Is the campus easy to get around on foot?
-Do you plan to bring a car or will you need to use busses, subways, or other modes of transportation?
-All of these questions can make a big difference in your estimated cost of transportation.
-At Cleveland Institute of Music, freshman are allowed to park on campus.
+Do you plan to bring a car or will you need to use public transportation?
+All of these factors can drastically impact your estimated cost of transportation.
+Keeping in mind, first-year students are allowed to park a car on campus.

-A school's location can also have a big effect on the amount you'll have to spend just to get around.
+A school's location can also have a big effect on your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand getting around in a city might be expensive, but cities may offer more trains, busses or low-cost flight options to actually get to school.
-The Cleveland Institute of Music campus is located in a urban setting in Ohio, near Cleveland.
+On the other hand getting around in a city might be pricey, but cities may offer more trains, busses and low-cost flight options to actually get to school.
+The Cleveland Institute of Music campus is located in a city in Ohio, near Cleveland.

-Now, let’s do a rundown of all of the costs associated with college, to get a better idea of the actual cost of attending Cleveland Institute of Music.
+Now, let’s do a rundown of all of the costs associated with college, to get a better estimate of what is really costs to go to Cleveland Institute of Music.

 What will the cost of attending Cleveland Institute of Music be?
 Here is a breakdown of tuition and expenses.